 People often purchase horses that do not come with their registration papers.
 But it's still possible to research the pedigree of an off-the-track thoroughbred.
 Thoroughbreds that are truly purebreds should have a well-documented lineage.

 When you search for your thoroughbred's pedigree without any registration papers, three key pieces of information can help.
 You will need the horse's lip tattoo number, its registered name, and its date of birth (including the year).
 If your horse hasn't been tattooed, you'll need to be sure of the name and its spelling.

 Online Horse Databases

 There are a few online horse databases you can use to help you with your research.

-The first website it try is Thoroughbred Horse Pedigree.
-This is an extensive database, and the information is contributed by users.
-Here you simply enter your horse's name and if the horse is listed in the database you'll receive a five generation pedigree.
-There are paid subscriptions to this site, but you'll probably only need that kind of detailed information if you are buying a horse for the track, or for breeding.
-If your horse is found in the database, you’ll be able to print out its pedigree.
-This database is similar to another that covers almost all of the most popular light horse breeds.
+Pedigree Query is an extensive database to which users contribute the information.
+You simply enter your horse's name, and if the horse is listed in the database you will receive a five-generation pedigree.
+There are paid subscriptions to this site, but you will probably only need that kind of detailed information if you are buying a horse for racing or breeding.

-If you don't find your horse's pedigree online it is possible to contact the breeder's associations.
-In the USA, you can contact the Jockey Club.
-In Canada the Canadian Thoroughbred Society may be able to help you out.
-There may be a small fee for finding the information.
+If you don't find your horse's pedigree online, it is possible to contact the breeders associations.
+In the United States, you can contact the Jockey Club.
+In Canada, the Canadian Thoroughbred Society might be able to help you out.
+Some groups might charge a small fee for looking up information.